We Buy Bikes!

 We hate to disappoint you, but it may happen.

-Please keep in mind that we are not under any obligation to buy your bike.
+Please keep in mind that you are under no obligation to accept our offer, and we are not under any obligation to buy your bike.

-So what can you do if you do not like the offer?
+So let's say you don't like our offer; what then?
 Our best recommendation is you try to sell the bike on Facebook Marketplace, Craigslist, or other online forums.

-You will ALWAYS get more for your bike if you sell it privately than if you sell it to a bike shop.
-It's simply significantly more hassle.
+There is no denying it; you will ALWAYS get more money for your bike if you sell it privately than if you sell it to a bike shop.
+It's simply significantly more hassle for you.

-You may also consider having us consign your bike for sale.
+If you have a particularly nice bike, then you may want to consider having us consign your bike for sale.
 This can take longer and there is a chance your bike will not sell, but you will definitely get more for your bike this way.

 PLEASE be careful selling online and meeting people you do not know to conduct business.
 Always meet somewhere public.
 A parking lot in front of a bike shop is a GREAT place to conduct such business.